 Most women in the Over Fifty Fitness community assume they're "doing fine."
 The test often reveals hidden deficits in strength, power, or balance — the exact things that determine long-term independence.
 Knowing your number changes what you train for.

 PJ's Over Fifty Fitness community is built around active women who want to push further.
-Project Aeterna gives those women a clinical baseline — a Mobility Age score drawn from 25 years of published gerontology research.
+Project Aeterna gives those women a real baseline — a Mobility Age score drawn from 25 years of published gerontology research.
 Together, the data and the programming create something neither delivers alone.

 "Most women in this programme think they're doing everything right — until they see their Mobility Age."